ldonov02/comp20-ldonovan/captainslog/README.md

 Modified by: Laura Donovan

-On: 3/16/2016
+On: 3/17/2016

-Correctly implemented:
+Correctly implemented: Getting timestamp

-Incorrectly implemented:
+Incorrectly implemented: using jquery to get message and put in log, putting inputted text into local storage

-Collaborated with:
+Collaborated with: Tom Rind, http://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date.

-Hours spent: .5
+Hours spent: 1.5